-6.5.
-LOCATION AND TOPOGRAPHY
+4.6.
+LOCATION / TOPOGRAPHY

-6.5.1.
+4.6.1.
 POINT CHECK-IN

-Location and topography data sets using RT or RTN will check into Primary Project Control or Secondary Project Control before beginning each day's data collection, at a minimum of every 2 hours thereafter, and at the conclusion of the day's data collection.
+Location and topography data sets using RT or RTN, using the MAX solution, will check into Project Primary Control or Project Secondary Control before beginning each day's data collection, at a minimum of every 2 hours thereafter, and at the conclusion of the day's data collection.
+The Virtual Reference Station (VRS) network solution is not allowed on FDOT Projects.

-6.5.2.
+4.6.2.
 OBSERVATIONS

-Typical observations are RT or RTN single epoch.
+Typical observations are RT or RTN, using the MAX solution, single epoch.
 This will be the acceptable procedure for both data collection and validation point check-in.